-The Chicago Conservation Corps recruits, trains, and supports a network of volunteers who work together to improve the quality of life in our neighborhoods and schools through environmental service projects.
+The Chicago Conservation Corps recruits, trains, and supports a network of volunteers who work together to improve the quality of life in our neighborhoods through environmental service projects that protect our water, clean our air, resource our land and save energy.

-If you have an interest in environmental issues and wish to make a difference in your neighborhood, get involved in one of C3’s programs.
+If you have an interest in environmental issues and wish to make a difference in your neighborhood, get involved in C3.

 Leaders participate in 20+ hours of training classes that equip them with a broad understanding of urban environmental challenges and opportunities.
-Local experts teach these classes, which cover environmental principles and skills in six subject areas: water, energy, green space, green health, waste & community organizing.
+Local experts teach these classes, which cover environmental principles and skills in five subject areas: water, energy, green space, waste & community organizing.

 Making a difference